ehsong/ehsong.github.io/_pages/research.md

 Public Opinion on Cross-Strait Tensions in South Korea (with Doyoung Lee)
 - Previous version presented at APSA 2024, Philadephia; Social Science Korea Studies Europe Network (SoKEN) Ca'Foscari Venice 2024; European International Studies Association (EISA) Pan-European Conference on International Studies Bologna 2025

-[Personnel, institutions, and power: Revisiting the concept of political personalization](https://www.giga-hamburg.de/en/publications/giga-working-papers/personnel-institutions-power-revisiting-concept-of-executive-personalisation) (with Mariana Llanos, Thomas Richter, David Kuehn, Martin Acheampong, and Emilia Arellano).
-- Presented at GIGA Workshop on Personalization of Executive Power, 2023 Hamburg Germany; APSA 2023
-- Revise and resubmit at *Democratization*, in preparation as part of special issue on personalization of executive power

 Succession Politics in North Korea: The Strategic Role of Personnel Management (with Jacob Reidhead)
 - Previous version presented at Workshop on Authoritarian Institutions, Oxford University 2024
-- Manuscript in preparation as part of special issue on authoritarian institutions
+- Manuscript in consideration as part of special issue on authoritarian institutions

 Trends in International Political Science Research: Elite Behavior in Authoritarian Regimes
 - In preparation as part of Trends issue in [International Political Science Abstracts](https://journals.sagepub.com/home/IAB)